rumdood/Moneo/readme.md

 ## Deployment Requirements
 You can run the services as individual processes or in docker/docker-compose.
 The provided `docker-compose.yml` file is a sample of how to run them.
 You'd want to setup appropriate API keys, get a Telegram API key, etc.

 I currently run this using docker using a reverse proxy to make the services appear as a single host.
+The Task Management API supports either Sqlite or Postgres as a data store.
+The Chat API is does not require a permanent data store.

 ## Chat Requirements
 - Telegram account